saumitrash/task-app/README.md

 ## Description

-This project is a task management application built with React and TypeScript.
+This project is a task management application built with React-based frontend and express based backend.
+We're using mongo-db to store and manage our data here.
 Users can create, update, delete, and filter tasks by status.

 ## Features